taurusilver7/pizza-hut/README.md

 - A responsive header with toggle menu effect using javascript.
-- A responsive account section with login and register forms. responsive orders and shopping cart side bar. responsive home section with slider using vanilla javascript. responsive about section using css grid. responsive menu section using css grid.
+- A responsive account section with login and register forms.
+- A responsive order and shopping cart sidebar. responsive home section with slider using vanilla javascript. responsive about section using css grid. responsive menu section using css grid.